fsharp/fsharp.github.io/_posts/2014-09-18-meeting-notes.md

 - Quality of some FSharp.* packages on nuget is poor and/or experimental

-- There are too many packages usng the FSharp.* name, especially two-word package names like FSharp.XYZ
+- There are too many packages using the FSharp.* name, especially two-word package names like FSharp.XYZ

 ### Documentation